-All statistics are reviewed by Public Safety staff members for accuracy and then forwarded to the Vice President of Public Safety and Emergency Management for final review and approval.
+All statistics are reviewed by Public Safety staff members for accuracy and then forwarded to the Vice President for Campus Safety for final review and approval.
 Once approved, statistics are submitted electronically to the Department of Education.

 By October 1st of each year, the Department of Public Safety sends an email notification to the entire Brown University community of the report's availability.
 This email contains a brief description of the information contained in the report as well as a direct web link to the report.